yisibl/resvg-js/README.md

 - `v2`: Support for loading images of external links in `<image>`.
 - No need for node-gyp and postinstall, the `.node` file has been compiled for you.
 - Cross-platform support, including [Apple M Chips](https://www.apple.com/newsroom/2020/11/apple-unleashes-m1/).
+- Support for running as native addons in Deno.

 ## Installation